777arc/textbook/content/sync.rst

 Simulating Wireless Channel
 ***************************

 Before we jump into how to perform time and frequency synchronization, we need to make our simulated signals more realistic.
-Without adding some random time delay, the act of synchronizing in time is trival, in fact you don't have to do anything besides take into account the sample delay of any filters you use.
-We also want to simulate a frequency offset, because as we will discuss, oscillators are not perfect, so there will always be some offset between the transmitter and reicever's center frequency.
+Without adding some random time delay, the act of synchronizing in time is trivial, in fact you don't have to do anything besides take into account the sample delay of any filters you use.
+We also want to simulate a frequency offset, because as we will discuss, oscillators are not perfect, so there will always be some offset between the transmitter and receiver's center frequency.

 In this section we will discuss and look at the Python code for simulating a non-integer delay, as well as a frequency offset.
 The Python code in this chapter will start from the code we wrote during the pulse shaping Python exercise, click below if you need it, you can consider this the starting point of the code in this chapter, all new code will come after.